Article

 They represent a significant leap forward in consistent reporting on climate and environmental sustainability.

-These laws not only redefine the climate-related reporting obligations of corporations doing business in California, but may also serve as a catalyst for progress in climate regulations at the federal level.
+These laws not only redefine the climate-related reporting obligations of corporations doing business in California but also may serve as a catalyst for progress in climate regulations at the federal level.

 Who will be affected?